top of page

 Inspiratory muscle training for athletes?

 The study notes that previously done research connects IMST to sports performance.
 Building up endurance of respiratory muscles means that you get less fatigued while exercising for extended periods of time.
 This is mainly a current hypothesis which requires further research.
-My personal experiments with mild oxygen hunger while exercising certainly confirms this hypothesis.

 Does inspiratory muscle training without device really work?